Bentheperson101/Bentheperson101/README.md

 Check out my website (benjiweb.com) for more about me!

-If for some reason you wish to contact me, you can reach me at my email benkosty@outlook.com
+If for some reason you wish to contact me, you can reach me at my emails:
+Professional Inquiries: benkosty@outlook.com
+Other: bentheperson101@gmail.com

 <!---
 Bentheperson101/Bentheperson101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.